Last Updated on May 19, 2026

 Key Takeaways

 • Getting cited by AI tools is our biggest opportunity right now.
-ChatGPT and Gemini are having conversations with our customers and our content needs to be there
+ChatGPT and Gemini are having conversations with our customers and our content needs to be the trusted source

 • Start with your offers, not keywords.
-Every post should be a deliberate step toward a sale.
+Every post should exist on a path to a sale

 • Optimization > publishing consistency.
 You can’t compete with robots and that doesn’t work anyway.
-Add to the conversation and make sure your human fingerprint is all over it.
+Add to the conversation and make sure your human fingerprint is all over your content

 I used to spend weeks carefully crafting the most competitive, badass blog post on the internet whenever I’d find a keyword I knew I could rank for.
 Now, those posts are getting gobbled up by AI summaries so the traffic payoff just isn’t worth it anymore.